Classic Sweet Dough Cinnamon Rolls

 Cream Cheese Buttercream Icing:

 Unbaked – Follow recipe through step 5a, but only bake rolls for 10 minutes and remove them from the oven.
-Allow them to cool completely, then wrap them very tightly with and freeze them for up to 3 months.
+Allow them to cool completely, then wrap them very tightly with plastic wrap and foil and freeze them for up to 3 months.
 When ready to bake, allow rolls to thaw completely in the refrigerator.
 Preheat oven to 375 degrees and finish baking the rolls.

 Baked – I don’t suggest freezing rolls with frosting.
 Tightly wrap rolls and freeze unfrosted for up to 3 months.